danielsyd93/02456_HEDIA/README.md

 Afterwards if one want to run one of the following files the need to to call either example_script or evaluateAll where the one ending on original call calls hedias model and m1-m3 call our models.

+# Importen
+We are not allowed to share the data if one wish to have the data the need to go https://ohio.qualtrics.com/jfe/form/SV_02QtWEVm7ARIKIl and fill out the application for the data.

 # 02456_deeplearning_cgm